Some say…it’s the single greatest musical instrument ever invented.

 The 3 most popular styles are:

-- Dreadnought – which was originally developed by the Martin Co. and named after an English warship.
+- Dreadnought – originally developed by the Martin Co. and named after an English warship.
 It’s the most popular, most versatile, and most likely the ideal option for your first (or main) guitar.

 Two other less popular body styles you should also know are: